The Problem with Net-Zero Buildings (and the Case for Net-Zero Neighborhoods)

 It’s not all about technology and design, however.
 No matter how cleverly they are built, we won’t have net-zero buildings or communities unless we change the way that we live and work in them.
 That’s a challenge that we’re all facing together.

 Receive continuing education credit for reading this article.
-The American Institute of Architects (AIA) has approved this course for 1 HSW/SD Learning Unit.
+The American Institute of Architects (AIA) has approved this course for 1 HSW Learning Unit.
 The Green Building Certification Institute (GBCI) has approved the technical and instructional quality of this course for 1 GBCI CE hour towards the LEED Credential Maintenance Program.
+The International Living Future Institute (ILFI) has approved this course for 1 LFA hour.

 Upon completing this course, participants will be able to: